top of page

 As technology continues to evolve, it is imperative to strike a balance between leveraging the internet for transparency and legitimacy while safeguarding against potential misuse that could erode trust in digital governance and public discourse.
 Monitoring and addressing the activities of IT cells can be a significant step towards ensuring responsible and ethical use of digital platforms in the political arena.

-By Jaspreet Mann
+Written by Jaspreet Mann

-Related article: COVID-19 misconceptions
+Related articles: COVID-19 misconceptions / Fake science websites

 Project Gallery